What Is Legal Operations?

 Stéphanie Hamon has spent her entire career on how to reposition relationships that surround legal operations, first in client relationship and business development roles at AmLaw Global 200 law firms, then as Head of Commercial Management for one of the world’s largest banks, and now as Head of Legal Operations Consulting for Norton Rose Fulbright, a member of the AmLaw 100 and a Brightflag partner.

-As you can see, legal operations professionals can come from anywhere.
-This diversity of opinions and experiences is exactly why legal operations is driving unprecedented change and disruption in modern legal teams.
+As you can see, legal operations person can come from anywhere.
+This diversity of opinions and experiences is exactly why legal operations teams are driving unprecedented change and disruption in modern legal departments.

 Legal Operations Software

 The market for legal technology is exploding.
 In 2018, investment in legal technology exceeded $1 billion; in 2019 that level of investment was achieved by the end of September, implying a 33% year-over-year increase.
 There’s software for in-house teams to manage their bills, entities, and more.
 There’s also software for law firms, helping them to track time, bill clients, and understand staffing requirements.
 And then there are categories of software used by in-house teams and law firms equally, such as contract management, document management, and e-discovery.
 G2, the world’s largest tech marketplace, lists more than a dozen categories of legal software.

 In its 2020 State of the Industry Survey, CLOC found that 76% of legal departments are using legal e-billing software—by far the most widely adopted category.
 There are a number of reasons why this is the case.
 First, outside counsel typically is the largest expenditure for legal teams and therefore represents the greatest area for potential improvement.
 Second, cost savings generated by using legal e-billing software can be used to fund additional legal technology projects.
 Finally, the category is well-established, with a community of consulting firms in the legal industry that implement and support the software.